bganguly/CarND-Behavioral-Cloning-P3/writeup_template.md

 Please include an explanation on how was your model's training process, e.g. how was the dataset generated, augmented or preprocessed, the number of epochs you've used in the training (include all the information that you consider important related to the training).
 Please consider also including some example images of the recorded dataset in the README file.

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+I started off by using Udacity's provided raw dataset , as i had trouble using the simulator to keep the car on the track using the keyboard alone.
+Some sample images are as follows.

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I finally randomly shuffled the data set and put 10% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was Z as evidenced by ...
 I used an adam optimizer so that manually training the learning rate wasn't necessary.